saintsfan342000/TT-DIC/Nico_v1/README.md

-#T his folder contains:
-* What I think are the very first, original files Nico wrote.
+#T his folder contains what I think are the very first, original files Nico wrote.
 They predate the method of filtering based on the strain ratio.

+*As far as I can tell the two" _linear_" matlab files are identical.
+*"post_3D_DIC_linear.pl" is one that I modified *"post_3D_DIC_linear_new_OLD.pl" is Nico's original.